egoist/vue-timeago/README.md

 ## Development

-I use [rolling](https://github.com/egoist/rolling) to build the cjs version bundle, and use [vbuild](https://github.com/egoist/vbuild) to build the example.
+I use [rollup](https://github.com/rollup/rollup) to build the cjs and umd version bundles, and use [vbuild](https://github.com/egoist/vbuild) to build the example.
 Install them globally and then see the npm scripts.

 ## License